 - What nonprescription medicines have you tried?
 Did they help?

 - What prescription and nonprescription medicines do you take?
-Are you taking aspirin, warfarin (such as Coumadin), enoxaparin (Lovenox), clopidogrel (Plavix), or nonsteroidal anti-inflammatory drugs ( NSAIDs )?
+Are you taking aspirin or some other blood thinner or nonsteroidal anti-inflammatory drugs ( NSAIDs )?
 Do you take herbal supplements or vitamins?
 Bring a list of your medicines with you to your appointment.

 - Do you have a family history of bleeding problems?